metalogica/dharma-taylor-dev/README.md

 # Contact Details
-Richard Jarram, Lailo Web Development www.lailo.io solo@lailo.io
+Richard Jarram, Lailo Web Development.

+Website: www.lailo.io
+Email address: solo@lailo.io

+Feel free to contact me about any questiosn regarding the code.

 # Background
 Lailo was contracted by Dharma Taylor to develop a backend control panel for her website; the website was originally built by Heavy London.
 The backend control panel is built using Rails and Vue JS.